AlexaVillaume/Slomo.jl/docs/src/index.md

 # Slomo.jl Documentation

-`Slomo.jl` is a Julia package for modeling the dynamics of spherically symmetric (e.g., slow-rotating) galaxies.
+`Slomo.jl` is a Julia package for modeling the dynamics of spherically symmetric stellar systems.

 ```@contents
 ```